The story of

 simple methods like letter frequency analysis.
 And we

-even didn't talk about the Colossus, the first computer
+even didn't talk about the Colossus, the very

 Make History and Technology Tangible